 \section{Abstract}

-{The emergence of 6G-enabled vehicular metaverses enables Autonomous Vehicles (AVs) to operate across physical and virtual spaces through space–air–ground–sea integrated networks.
-The AVs can deploy Artificial Intelligence (AI) agents powered by large AI models as personalized assistants, on edge servers to support intelligent driving decision making and enhanced on-board experiences.
-However, such cross-reality interactions may cause serious location privacy risks, as adversaries can infer AV trajectories by correlating the location reported when AVs request Location-Based Services (LBS) in reality with the location of the edge servers on which their corresponding AI agents are deployed in virtuality.
+{The emergence of 6G-enabled vehicular metaverses enables Autonomous Vehicles (AVs) to operate across physical and virtual spaces through space-air-ground-sea integrated networks.
+The AVs can deploy Artificial Intelligence (AI) agents powered by large AI models on edge servers as personalized assistants to support intelligent driving decision-making and enhanced on-board experiences.
+However, such cross-reality interactions between physical vehicle states and virtual AI agent deployments may cause serious location privacy risks, as adversaries can infer AV trajectories by correlating the locations reported when AVs request Location-Based Services (LBS) in reality with the locations of the edge servers on which their corresponding AI agents are deployed in virtuality.
 To address this challenge, we design a cross-reality location privacy protection framework based on hybrid actions, including continuous location perturbation in reality and discrete privacy-aware AI agent migration in virtuality.
 In this framework, a new privacy metric, termed cross-reality location entropy, is proposed to effectively quantify the privacy levels of AVs.
-Based on this metric, we formulate an optimization problem to optimize the hybrid action, focusing on achieving a balance between location protection, service latency reduction, and quality of service maintenance.
-To solve the complex mixed-integer problem, we develop a novel \underline{\textbf{L}}LM-enhanced \underline{\textbf{H}}ybrid \underline{\textbf{D}}iffusion \underline{\textbf{P}}roximal \underline{\textbf{P}}olicy \underline{\textbf{O}}ptimization (LHDPPO) algorithm, which integrates Large Language Model (LLM)-driven informative reward design to enhance environment understanding with double Generative Diffusion Models (GDMs)-based policy exploration to handle high-dimensional action spaces, thereby enabling reliable determination of optimal hybrid actions.
+Based on this metric, we formulate an optimization problem to optimize the hybrid actions, focusing on achieving a balance between location privacy protection, service latency reduction, and quality of service maintenance.
+To solve the complex mixed-integer problem, we develop a novel \underline{\textbf{L}}LM-enhanced \underline{\textbf{H}}ybrid \underline{\textbf{D}}iffusion \underline{\textbf{P}}roximal \underline{\textbf{P}}olicy \underline{\textbf{O}}ptimization (LHDPPO) algorithm, which integrates Large Language Model (LLM)-driven informative reward design to enhance environment understanding with dual-chain Generative Diffusion Model (GDM)-based policy exploration to handle high-dimensional action spaces, thereby enabling reliable determination of optimal hybrid actions.
 Extensive experiments on real-world datasets demonstrate that the proposed framework effectively mitigates cross-reality location privacy leakage for AVs while maintaining strong user immersion within 6G-enabled vehicular metaverse scenarios.}

 \keywords{Location privacy, vehicular metaverse, large AI model, generative diffusion model, 6G networks, agentic AI}